kelsonic/Webpage-Changer-3000/README.md

 # Webpage Changer 3000

 Finally a simple repo that allows you to see if a web page has changed.
-Get notfied in Slack when it does!
+Get notified in Slack when it does!

 ## Getting started